-Program Description Energy Efficiency for Business Financial incentives for customers to install energy-efficient lighting, chillers, HVAC equipment, and refrigeration equipment.
+Program Description Non-Residential Smart \$aver® Energy Efficient Products and Assessment Financial incentives for customers to install energy-efficient lighting, chillers, HVAC equipment, and refrigeration equipment.
 The program consists of both prescriptive and custom incentives.
+Non-Residential Smart \$aver® Performance Incentive Financial assistance to customers to enhance their ability to adopt and install cost-effective electrical energy efficiency projects.
+Incentive payments are provided to offset a portion of the higher cost of energy efficient installations that are not eligible under the prescriptive and custom programs.
 Small Business Energy Saver Targeted to provide small-business customers with an audit of their facilities and the ability to have lighting, heating, and cooling measures installed.
 The program also includes incentives and payment options for any costs to install energy efficiency measures.
 Coverage for up to 80 percent on lighting and refrigeration improvements and up to 10 percent on HVAC upgrades.
-Business Energy Report Pilot Designed to engage commercial customers around understanding their energy usage by providing them with periodic reports that feature a normative comparison to similar types of businesses and targeted actionable tips to become more efficient.
-This program was terminated July 2017.
 Commercial, Industrial, and Governmental Demand Response Automation Program The Company provides customers with financial incentives for the ability to require a customer to shed load during peak events.
 Time-of-Use Rate Under this rate participants pay a higher rate during times of the day when demand for electricity is higher, and a lower rate during times when demand is lower.
-EnergyWise® Business Program provides small-business customers with a financial incentive to allow the Company to cycle customers' air conditioners during peak events.
-Incentives range from \$25 - \$135.
-Online Resources Online tools and tips including energy calculators.
+EnergyWise® Business Program provides customers with a financial incentive to allow the Company to cycle customers' air conditioners during peak events.
+Incentives range from \$50 - \$135.